Construction Site Security Solutions

 Unfortunately, cranes are extremely attractive to both adrenalin junkies and those who are substance-impaired.
 As everyone in the construction industry knows, these scenarios can endanger trespassers and cause lengthy project delays if there is a tragic result.
 Your best plan of action is to use video analytics to monitor any suspicious persons on site and work with police to apprehend trespassers before they climb the crane.
 Check out our blog post, How to Build a Security Strategy for Crane Climbers or visit Crane Climbing Prevention.

 Evidence shows apprehensions are the only way to eliminate crime on your construction job site completely.
 Alarms are simply not effective.

-By using sirens to scare trespassers off your site, you’re unable to catch them red-handed – making recovery of stolen goods impossible.
-It also makes it tricky to build evidence in a criminal case against someone because proving the connection between your assets and the assets in their possession is very difficult if there is no continuous footage of the crime.
+By using sirens to scare trespassers off your site, you’re unable to catch them red-handed.
+Recovering stolen goods is impossible and proving in criminal court that the culprit has your assets is very difficult without continuous footage of the crime.

-Many jurisdictions and residential communities also have noise bylaws in place that do not allow loud sounds and sirens overnight.
-If you rely on sirens for your security response, then you’re likely to run into some issues depending on your location.
-While we agree that sirens and strobe lights can be effective in some situations, we do not recommend them as your first line of defence.
+Many jurisdictions and residential communities have noise bylaws that do not allow loud sounds and sirens overnight.
+While we agree that sirens and strobe lights can be effective in some situations, we do not recommend them as your first line of defense.

-The most important reason alarms are ineffective for security on construction sites is because they give the trespasser time to escape before any police officers can respond.
-By silently working with law enforcement and tracking the suspect on-site, our clients can be part of a solution to help build property-crime-free neighbourhoods.
+Most important: alarms give the trespasser time to escape before any police officers can respond.
+By silently working with law enforcement and tracking the suspect on site, our clients can be help build property-crime-free neighborhoods.